Start your mission with DLR

 The German Aerospace Center (DLR) is the national aeronautics and space research centre and the space agency of the Federal Republic of Germany.
 Here, 8700 employees work together on a unique variety of topics in the fields of aeronautics, space, energy, transport, security and digitalisation.
 Their missions range from basic research to the development of innovative applications and products for tomorrow.
 Cutting-edge research requires excellent minds – particularly more females – at all levels, who fully achieve their potential in an inspiring environment.
 Launch your mission with us.

-For our Institute of Engineering Thermodynamics at the Helmholtz-Institute in Ulm we are looking for a
+For our Institute of Engineering Thermodynamics in Stuttgart and at the Helmholtz-Institute in Ulm we are looking for a

 DLR’s Institute of Engineering Thermodynamics conducts research in the field of efficient energy storage systems and next-generation energy conversion technologies.
 The department of Computational Electrochemistry is developing new theories and simulation tools for batteries and fuel cells.
 At the interface of fundamentals and application our interdisciplinary team investigates physico-chemical relationships with the aim of further improving electrochemical technologies for electromobility and stationary energy storage.
-We participate in the Cluster of Excellence POLiS for Post-Lithium Systems and offer you access to excellent cutting-edge research, space for your own ideas and contact to national as well as international partners in academia and industry.
+We participate in the Cluster of Excellence POLiS for Post-Lithium Systems and the Graduate School for Electrochemical Energy Storage of CELEST.
+We offer you access to excellent cutting-edge research, space for your own ideas and contact to national as well as international partners in academia and industry.

 Look forward to a fulfilling job with an employer who appreciates your commitment and supports your personal and professional development.
 Our unique infrastructure offers you a working environment in which you have unparalleled scope to develop your creative ideas and accomplish your professional objectives.
 Our human resources policy places great value on a healthy family and work-life-balance as well as equal opportunities for persons of all genders (m/f/non-binary).
 Individuals with disabilities will be given preferential consideration in the event their qualifications are equivalent to those of other candidates.